fmintar1/SQL.LetsGetTogether/README.md

 # SQL: Let's Get Together

-Given the scenarios, add the the directed queries to the "answers" directory's files.
+Given the scenarios, add SELECT Country, COUNT(*) AS 'Students' FROM Students GROUP BY Country;the the directed queries to the "answers" directory's files.

 ## Introduction to Joins